hummingbot/hummingbot/documentation/docs/installation/docker_windows.md

 ### 2. Run Hummingbot

 Open Docker Toolbox using the Quickstart shortcut.
 It may take a few minutes to initialize.
-Proceed to the next step when you reach the following screen.
+Move onto the next step when you reach the following screen.

 ![Docker Ready](/assets/img/docker_toolbox_cmdline.PNG)

-Once Docker is ready, you can proceed to [Docker commands for Windows](/installation/docker/#docker-commands-for-windows).
+Once Docker is ready, you can proceed to the [Hummingbot installation commands](/installation/docker/#docker-commands-for-windows).